Meet the Faculty and Staff

-Lindsay Mays is currently in her first year of Millersville University's Masters in Social Work Program.
-She graduated from Bloomsburg University in 2014 with her Bachelors in Psychology and currently interns at The Gatehouse for Women.
-Her areas of interests include mental health, addictions, diversity, and women's issues.
+Chelsea Neal is currently in her first year of Millersville University's Masters of Science, Clinical Psychology Program.
+She graduated from East Stroudsburg University in 2014 with her Bachelors of Science in Counseling Psychology.
+Her areas of interests include racial identity development, attachment, personality disorders, and developmental psychology.